NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Spells/T/Temporary Tool.md

     desc: "1 minute"

   - name: "Duration"
-    desc: "until used or 1 minute"
+    desc: "1 minute or until used (see text)"
 abilities_mid:
   - name: ""
     desc: "You conjure a temporary simple tool, such as a shovel or rope into your hands.
-It lasts until it is used for a single activity or for 1 minute, whichever comes first, after which it disappears.
-The tool is obviously temporarily conjured, and thus can't be sold or passed off as a genuine item."
+It lasts until it's used for a single activity or for 1 minute, whichever comes first, after which it disappears.
+The tool is obviously temporarily conjured and thus can't be sold or passed off as a genuine item."
-sourcebook: "_Pathfinder Lost Omens: Gods & Magic_"
+sourcebook: "_Pathfinder Lost Omens Divine Mysteries_"
 ```